A week after blast, Beirut pauses to remember the dead

 The explosion damaged thousands of apartments and offices in the capital.
 It comes amid an unprecedented economic and financial crisis facing the country since late last year.

+U.N. food agency head David Beasley, who said a day earlier he is “very, very concerned” Lebanon could run out of bread in about two and a half weeks, told The Associated Press that the World Food Program was looking at all options to make certain there is no interruptions in the food supply.

+“We’re looking at the port of Tripoli.
+We’re looking at all other options, trucking food in, as well as shipping food in, flying food in, whatever it takes,” Beasley said.
+“Obviously, we want to get the port operating as quickly as possible because that’s the cheapest way to feed the most people.”

-Efforts to form a new government got underway a day after Prime Minister Hassan Diab resigned.
+Meanwhile, efforts to form a new government got underway a day after Prime Minister Hassan Diab resigned.
 His government, which was supported by the militant group Hezbollah and its allies, unraveled after the deadly blast, with three ministers announcing they were quitting.

 His government was formed after his predecessor, Saad Hariri, stepped down in October in response to anti-government demonstrations over endemic corruption.
 It took months of bickering among the leadership factions before they settled on Diab.